serenity-is/docs/tutorials/courses/README.md

 - An auto-incrementing `Id` column as the primary key
 - A `Name` column used to store the department name, marked as unique

-The migration derives from Serenity’s `AutoReversingMigration`, allowing rollback operations to be handled automatically during database downgrades and simplifying the migration lifecycle.
+The migration derives from `AutoReversingMigration`, allowing rollback operations to be handled automatically during database downgrades and simplifying the migration lifecycle.

 ```csharp
 using FluentMigrator;